2534469/proj4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I had a lot of problems with the correct filtering, since if there was another car next to the ego car, it did produce some artefacts, that I couldn't get rid of.
+In my second submittion I changed the portion of the picture, where I take a histogram of, thus I could start from the right lower point.
+However, sometimes, there is no any points visible of the right line in the bottom of the frame.
+What could probably help is to start als from the top of the frame, or from both sides and try to "meet" in the middle.

-I think the worst what can happen, is the long yellow truck at the right side of the ego car.
+Stil, I think the worst what can happen, is the long yellow truck at the right side of the ego car, that is very close to our lane.
-I found it helpful using not just HLS but also HSV color spaces.
+I tried different color spaces and the best combination was to use hsl and lab color spaces.
+I tried different approaches to identify the yellow line, this combination was the best one for me.
 I spent also a lot of time to find the corrrect number of prevoius frame to take a mean from.
-In order to make it more robust I could mark the result as unusable of the current frame if the distance to the center from previous frame varies above certain treshold.
-I als believe, the line could perform better if I would take median and not the mean of the points.
+Then as I was told in my review, I discarded the lines, where the distance to the center is very high(> 70 cm) and just kept the median of prevoius two identified lines.
+There was many points in time, when the performance was drastically droping while trying out new approaches.